QC-Labs/orange-lab/README.md

 -   private by default - uses Tailscale/WireGuard for end to end encrypted communication, making services public has to be explicitly defined
 -   OSS - prefer open source components that can be run locally
 -   automation - use Pulumi and Helm to automate most tasks and configuration
--   easy to use - no deep Kubernetes knowledge required
+-   easy to use - no deep Kubernetes knowledge required, sensible defaults
 -   offline mode - continue working (with some limitations) over local network when internet connection lost
 -   lightweight - can be run on a single laptop
 -   scalable - distribute workloads across multiple machines as they become available, optional use of cloud instances for autoscaling